Merengue music: Merengue around the world

 By the 1980s, merengue was so big it was even beating out salsa on the airwaves.
 That decade was also notable for a boom in all-female orchestras, and Las Chicas del Can became particularly popular.
 Since then, musicians like Juan Luis Guerra, trained at Boston's Berklee school, Toño Rosario and former rocker Luis Díaz have brought merengue even further abroad, truly internationalizing the music.
 Guerra collaborated with African guitarists, experimented with indigenous Caribbean sounds, and explored Dominican roots music with típico accordionist Francisco Ulloa, while Díaz (an innovator since his work with 1970s folklore group Convite) fused merengue, rock, merengue típico, and bachata in his productions.

 In the 21st century, orquesta musicians began to voice concern that their style would be eclipsed in popularity by bachata and merengue típico.
 Perhaps for this reason, some pop merengue singers have gone to extreme lengths to attract attention, such as Tulile and Mala Fe's excursions into women's wear.
-But even without such antics, recordings by groups like Los Toros Band, Rubby Pérez, Alex Bueno, Sergio Vargas, and the ever-popular Los Hermanos Rosario continue to sell well.
-Pop merengue also has a remarkably strong following on the neighboring island of Puerto Rico, which has produced its own stars, like Olga Tañón and Elvis Crespo.
+But even without such antics, recordings by groups like Los Toros Band, Rubby Pérez, Alex Bueno, Sergio Vargas, and Los Hermanos Rosario continue to sell well.
+Pop merengue also has a remarkably strong following on the neighboring island of Puerto Rico, which has produced its own stars.

 In more urban settings, merengue is played with all manner of instrumentation, but the tambora and the güira are signatures.
 Today, merengue de orquesta is most popular.
 It uses a large horn section with paired saxophones, piano, timbales, hi-hat, backup singers, and conga, in addition to tambora, güira, and bass.
 In modern merengue típico a saxophone is an addition to the accordion, along with electric bass guitar.
 A proof of the great adaptability of the music can be found in the Dominican National Symphony's presentation in 2003 of a concert series entitled "Symphonic Merengue", in which the Symphonic Orchestra consisting of woodwinds, brass, strings, and the like played popular tunes.